Staffing Process – Steps Involved in Staffing

 Features of Staffing Function

-Staffing function is the among st the most critical managerial function along with planning, organizing, directing and controlling.
-The success of all these managerial functions depend on the workforce which is organized by staffing function.
+Staffing function is amongst the most critical managerial function along with planning, organizing, directing, and controlling.
+The success of all these managerial functions depends on the workforce which is organized by staffing function.

 Staffing function is the responsibility of all the managers working in all capacities and in all departments of the business.